fishz1/4353woahWEBSITE/README.md

-Code coverage test using JEST: 93.75%
+Code coverage test using test.js and JEST: 93.75%

 Pricing Module Class (Wrote it in the fuelApp.js file but is commented out)